FACTSlab/glazing/docs/user-guide/cross-references.md

 ## Limitations

 Cross-references in these datasets are incomplete and sometimes approximate.
 VerbNet members don't always have WordNet mappings.
 PropBank rolesets may lack VerbNet mappings.
 The quality and coverage of references varies between dataset pairs.
+The datasets themselves may contain typos or morphological variants, which fuzzy matching helps to address.
 Fuzzy matching can occasionally produce false positives at lower thresholds.